 VAT on School Fees: FAQs

-In our recent communication with parents, we have outlined our strategy to alleviate some of the VAT burden.
+In our recent communication with parents, we outlined our strategy to alleviate some of the VAT burden.
 Our approach involves gradually sharing the impact between the school and parents over several years to avoid sudden fee increases.
 This gradual implementation aims to shield parents from immediate financial strain, leveraging the school's financial resilience to absorb the impact over time.

 What is the Government’s proposed policy on Independent School fees and taxation?